Greenland’s Gateway: An Exploration of Kangerlussuaq

 I watched as some children headed to a building up the hill and asked one mother if they were on their way to school.
 No, she says; it’s a holiday.
 “Everyone is off hunting reindeer and muskoxen,” she says.

-The village was expecting us, and one house was open for visitors to look at local handcrafts and taste some Greenlandic foods, including local prawns, minke whale blubber, dried cod and dried muskox.
+The village was expecting us, and one house was open for visitors to look at local handicrafts and taste some Greenlandic foods, including local prawns, minke whale blubber, dried cod and dried muskox.
 I later skipped a flensing demonstration — the skinning of a freshly caught seal, a major part of the Greenlandic diet.

 Despite dour skies, rugged little Kangaamiut had lots of visual appeal.
 I clambered to a rocky overlook above town that offered a view in the other direction to the town’s cemetery, where rows of crosses lined up against a dramatic backdrop of spiky peaks.